codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 The scenario I have just described can create fear.

 ## Where the fear leads
+We have looked at what can create fear, now we look at what fear can do.
+In particular, what havoc fear can reap on a codebase.
+It might start small, but as the FDD is practised time and time again, the codebase suffers.

+Let's look at some code examples of how FDD can manifest itself.
 ### Append-only programming

 ### Copy and paste programming